 Chemical Restraint Is Still Rampant.
 The New Aged Care Act Won’t Change That.

-Chemical restraint refers to the use of psychotropic medications such as sleeping pills, benzodiazepines and antidepressants used to alter behaviour rather than treat a medical condition.
+Chemical restraint refers to the use of psychotropic medications such as sleeping pills, antipsychotics, benzodiazepines and antidepressants used off-label to alter behaviour rather than treat a medical condition.
 While we no longer physically restrain people in aged care homes, we still use drugs to make them more docile.

-Clinical studies have consistently shown that psychotropic drugs are not very effective for treating sundowning.
+Clinical studies have consistently shown that psychotropic drugs are not very effective for treating BPSD.
 They also come with a high risk of adverse effects, including psychological distress, functional decline, increased risk of stroke, falls and death.

 A 2024 study found that people living with dementia in aged care homes are nearly twice as likely to be prescribed psychotropic medications compared to those without dementia.